Anton Diffring: Career

 With numerous World War II film and television productions being produced in England from the 1950s, Diffring's "Germanic" physical type of blond hair, pale blue eyes and chiselled features saw him regularly cast in roles as Nazi military officers in films such as Albert R.N.
 (1953) and The Colditz Story (1955).
 Some of his other roles as German characters were in The Heroes of Telemark (1965), The Blue Max (1966), Where Eagles Dare (1968), Zeppelin (1971), as SS officer Reinhard Heydrich in Operation Daybreak (1975) and the football match commentator in Escape to Victory (1981), although he also played a Polish parachutist in The Red Beret (1953).
 He played Hitler's foreign minister Joachim von Ribbentrop in the American mini-series The Winds of War (1983).
 In the Italian war movie Uccidete Rommel, shot in the Egyptian desert in 1969, he played the role of a British officer of the SAS.

 On stage, Diffring played the title role in the musical Mister Venus, opposite Frankie Howerd.
 It opened at the Prince of Wales Theatre on 23 October 1958 but closed after only sixteen performances.
 In the show, Diffring sang two solo numbers: "Love Like Ours" and "Tradition".
 The book was by Ray Galton and Johnny Speight, while the music was by Trevor H. Stanford (Russ Conway) and Norman Newell.

 He played a part in the TV mini-series Flambards as the aeronautical pioneer who assists William Russell (Alan Parnaby), second in line of inheritance to the Flambards Estate, who is obsessed with flying.
 Diffring's character was a German living in Britain shortly before the beginning of the Great War.

 Diffring starred in several horror films, such as The Man Who Could Cheat Death (1959) and Circus of Horrors (1960) and played the lead in the television pilot Tales of Frankenstein (1958).
 He also appeared in international films, such as Fahrenheit 451 (1966), an English-language film directed by François Truffaut.
 He appeared in the 1964 West German comedy A Mission for Mr. Dodd having previously starred in the West End play Out of Bounds on which it is based.

 His final performance was once more as a Nazi for the BBC in the 1988 Doctor Who serial Silver Nemesis.

 Death

 Diffring died on 19 May 1989 from cancer at his home in Châteauneuf-Grasse, in the South of France, at the age of 72.
-In a 2002 interview, his longtime friend Arthur Brauss said Diffring had actually died of complications from AIDS.
+In a 2002 interview, his longtime friend Arthur Brauss said Diffring had died of complications from AIDS.

-His body was buried in the graveyard of St. Andrew's Church, in the village of White Colne in Essex.
+His ashes were buried in the graveyard of St Andrew's Church, in the village of White Colne in Essex.